Causing a scenesince 1776

 Jane Golden has been the driving force of Mural Arts Philadelphia since its inception in 1984, overseeing its growth from a small city agency into the nation’s largest public art program and a global model for transforming public space and community through art.
 Under Golden’s direction, Mural Arts has created over 4,000 works of public art through innovative collaborations with community-based organizations, city agencies, nonprofit organizations, schools, the private sector, and philanthropies.

 Anne Ishii is a writer and musician based in Philadelphia and New York.
-She is currently the Executive Director of Asian Arts Initiative.
+She is currently the Program Director of United States Artists.
 Anne is a writer and editor by trade, with a background in Japanese letters.
 Her work hinges on issues relating to gender and sexuality, and has been published in the Philadelphia Inquirer, the Village Voice, Slate, and Publishers Weekly.
 She has translated and rewritten over twenty books.

 Aviva Kapust is currently the Director of the Culture & Community Power Fund, as well as a designer, educator, and advocate for equitable revitalization in underserved urban communities.
 Since 2013, Aviva has served as Executive Director of The Village of Arts and Humanities, an organization whose mission is to build opportunity through innovative arts, educational, social, environmental, and economic development programs in North Central Philadelphia.